Arriving in the U.S., HIO Registration, & Orientations

 To reach the high levels of vaccination needed to protect our community, Harvard requires COVID vaccination for all students, faculty, and staff, including fellows, scholars, and student interns, who will be on campus at Harvard.
 You can read more about the requirement and how to submit documentation on the Harvard University Health Services (HUHS) website.
 Scholars and Student Interns at affiliated hospitals should check with their departments for information regarding COVID-19 vaccine requirements and protocol.

-The HIO offers optional orientation sessions and walking tours of Cambridge and Harvard Square for all incoming scholars and their family members.
+The HIO offers optional orientation sessions for all incoming scholars and their family members.
 Please see HIO Orientations for more information.